Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

     to make a good evaluation.
 The demands are naturally very different depending on the scenario; 1) if you want to choose between Skype, Google and Signal for your personal VoIP calls during a visit abroad, you are probably content with informal listening.
-2) If on the other hand, you are an engineer and assigned with the task of choosing a codec for all VoIP calls within a multi-national company, then you probably want to do a proper formal listening test.
+2) If on the other hand, you are an engineer and assigned to the task of choosing a codec for all VoIP calls within a multi-national company, then you probably want to do a proper formal listening test.
--   *Monitoring quality of in-production system*; The quality of a running system can abruptly or gradually change due to bugs and equipment-failures, including memory-errors.
+-   *Monitoring quality of in-production system*; The quality of a running system can abruptly or gradually change due to bugs and equipment failures, including memory errors.
 To detect such errors, we need to monitor quality.
 Often such monitoring is based on automated objective tests.